vmware-tanzu/tanzu-dev-portal/content/blog/jobs-to-be-done-and-personas/index.md

 - Vitor Kneipp
 title: How Might We Better Use Loaded Terms Like "Personas" and "Jobs to be Done"?
 ---
+_The article below came to life in early 2019, when few people talked about marrying jobs to personas.
+More importantly, the example product is quite technical, an application platform, which is seldom the example of choice of most write-ups on the internet.
+For this reason, it is a rare jewel, a jewel that has aged well._

+_The most precious jewelry have stories behind them.
+This story starts in the old Pivotal blog, where the article used to live, while Pivotal still existed as an independent company.
+There it inspired a generation of product thinkers at Pivotal, including myself.
+Until one day most (but not all) blog posts moved to the new Tanzu blog, on the occasion of the VMware acquisition.
+Hundreds of articles moved to their new home.
+Some, like this one, slipped through our fingers, and stayed buried in the bowels of the former company's old archives, as an unauthored draft.
+Sooner or later, a scavenger would find this jewel and bring it back to light.
+This time it was me.
+I hope you enjoy your reading._

 ![alt_text](images/image2.gif "image_tooltip")